- Endogenous Partial Insurance and Inequality

-- A Rationale for the Existence of Sovereign Lending Mechanism
+- Interest Overhang: a Rationale for the Existence of Sovereign Lending Mechanisms [Submitted]

 with Luca Zavalloni (Bank of Ireland).

-We document a rationale for the existence of lending mechanisms, such as the IMF and the ESM, which provide lending to distress sovereigns.
-First, we show that perfectly competitive markets for sovereign bonds are characterized by an externality: when the ownership of debt is anonymous and dispersed, the market price of newly issued bond might be too low to avoid default, even though pre- venting default would be in the interest of existing creditors.
-Then, we show that a policy maker/institution can solve this externality by lending to the peripheral government at more favourable terms.
+We propose a rationale for the existence of lending mechanisms, such as the IMF and the ESM, which provide lending to distress sovereigns.
+First, we show that perfectly competitive markets for sovereign bonds are characterized by the interest overhang externality: when the ownership of debt is anonymous and dispersed, the market price of newly issued bond might be too low to avoid default, even though preventing default would be in the interest of existing creditors.
+Then, we show that a policy maker/institution can address this externality by facilitating lending to the small open economy government at more favourable terms.
 This policy is ex-post Pareto improving: the borrower can enjoy credit at lower interest rates, while investors gain from the delay in default even though they are directly financing the policy.
-Finally, the ex-ante gains are tightly related to the fiscal policy used to finance the inter- vention.
+Finally, the ex-ante gains are tightly related to the fiscal policy used to finance the intervention.
 We prove the existence of a Pareto set of fiscal policies that makes the intervention beneficial for all agents.

 - Sovereign Default and Information Frictions [Work in Progress]